-Single sign-on (SSO) is a session and user authentication service that permits a user to use one set of login credentials -- for example, a name and password -- to access multiple applications.
-SSO can be used by enterprises, smaller organizations and individuals to ease the management of various usernames and passwords.
+Single sign-on (SSO) is a session and user authentication service that permits a user to use one set of login credentials -- for example, a username and password -- to access multiple applications.
+SSO can be used by enterprises, small and midsize organizations, and individuals to ease the management of multiple credentials.

-Single sign-on is a federated identity management (FIM) arrangement, and the use of such a system is sometimes called identity federation.
-OAuth, which stands for Open Authorization and is pronounced "oh-auth," is the framework that enables an end user's account information to be used by third-party services, such as Facebook, without exposing the user's password.
+Single sign-on is a federated identity management arrangement.
+The use of such a system is sometimes called identity federation.
+Open Authorization (OAuth) is the framework that enables an end user's account information to be used by third-party services, such as Facebook, without exposing the user's password.

 OAuth acts as an intermediary on behalf of the end user by providing the service with an access token that authorizes specific account information to be shared.
-When a user attempts to access an application from the service provider, the service provider will send a request to the identity provider for authentication.
-The service provider will then verify the authentication and log the user in.
+When a user attempts to access an application from the service provider, the service provider sends a request to the identity provider for authentication.
+The service provider then verifies the authentication and logs the user in.

 Types of SSO configurations

-- In a Kerberos-based setup, once the user credentials are provided, a ticket-granting ticket (TGT) is issued.
-The TGT fetches service tickets for other applications the user wishes to access, without asking the user to reenter credentials.
+- In a Kerberos-based setup, once user credentials are provided, a ticket-granting ticket (TGT) is issued.
+The TGT fetches service tickets for other applications the user wants to access, without asking the user to reenter credentials.

-- Smart card-based SSO will ask an end user to use a card holding the sign-in credentials for the first log in.
-Once the card is used, the user will not have to reenter usernames or passwords.
-SSO smart cards will store either certificates or passwords.
+- Smart card-based SSO asks an end user to use a card holding the sign-in credentials for the first login.
+Once the card is used, the user does not have to reenter usernames or passwords.
+SSO smart cards store either certificates or passwords.

-Google, LinkedIn, Twitter and Facebook offer popular SSO services that enable an end user to log in to a third-party application with their social media authentication credentials.
+Google, LinkedIn, Apple, Twitter and Facebook offer popular SSO services that enable end users to log in to third-party applications with their social media authentication credentials.
 Although social single sign-on is a convenience to users, it can present security risks because it creates a single point of failure that can be exploited by attackers.

-Many security professionals recommend that end users refrain from using social SSO services altogether because, once an attacker gains control over a user's SSO credentials, they will be able to access all other applications that use the same credentials.
+Many security professionals recommend end users refrain from using social SSO services because, once attackers gain control of a user's SSO credentials, they can access all other applications that use the same credentials.

-Enterprise single sign-on (eSSO) software products and services are password managers with client and server components that log the user on to target applications by replaying user credentials.
-These credentials are almost always a username and password; target applications do not need to be modified to work with the eSSO system.
+Enterprise single sign-on (eSSO) software and services are password managers with client and server components that log a user on to target applications by replaying user credentials.
+These credentials are almost always a username and password.
+Target applications do not need to be modified to work with the eSSO system.